EdgarEspitia/python/readme.md

 ## Day six

 It was made a window with five buttons, each one are connected with a funtion that print one formate number.
-And for ending the app it's used a button connected with the function quit.
+And for ending the app it's used a button connected with the function quit. [eje5_2_ContainersGrid.py](https://github.com/fbespitia/python/blob/master/eje5_2_ContainersGrid.py)

+## Day seven

+The example was the use of list box container, and how to use a class to generate objects, as Gtk.Label and adding in the main window. [eje5_3_ListBox.py](https://github.com/fbespitia/python/blob/master/eje5_2_ContainersGrid.py)